 I know!
-Here's the deal - most of the forests that are left have been bought up by corporations and the local communities never had a chance.
+Here's the deal - most of the Argan forests that are left have been bought up by corporations and the local communities never had a chance.
 The majority of Argan oil on the market today is industrially produced - it's cheaper and quicker.
-If it is inclusive of women they generally work alone, as opposed to together in a group, and are given paltry wages as opposed to a cut of the overall business.
+If it happens to be inclusive of women they generally work alone, as opposed to together in a group, and are given paltry wages as opposed to a cut of the overall business.

 So those lovely Berber ladies aren't making my oil?